dotlang/language/doc/RFE.md

 `if(g==ABC)` true
 `if ( typeof(g) == typeof(ABC) )...`
 `if ( g @ ABC )` true
+you can define multiple label types at once: `type A,B,C`

 ? - define sum types using variant template
 `type bool := true|false`